 More In-Person Courses Starting Soon at GMU- Sign Up Now!

 Are you seeking to meet other lifelong learners in-person?
-We are offering four in-person courses starting in late October at George Mason University-Arlington including Writing a Memoir, Aging and the Brain, Charles Dickens Bleak House, and Urban Green: Great New City Parks.
+We are offering three in-person courses starting in late October at George Mason University-Arlington including Aging and the Brain, Charles Dickens Bleak House, and Urban Green: Great New City Parks.
 We are requiring masks, proof of vaccination, and completion of the GMU safety check every time you come to class.